amiaopensource/vrecord/README.md

 * SAT — Low, high, and average saturation values (sometimes called chroma) of the video signal.
 * HUE — Low, high, and average hue values of the video signal.
 * TOUT — The percentage of pixels that are temporal outliers.
 Temporal Outliers are pixels which have different values from the pixels above or below them.
 This is useful for detecting noise in the video signal or other artifacts.
 However, the number will also increase with fast motion, camera movement, or cuts to different shots.
 * VREP — The amount of vertical line repititions in the video.
-The VREP reading can be useful for detecting video artifacts, especially head clogs.
+The VREP reading can be useful for detecting video artifacts, dropout, and especially head clogs.
 * BRNG — Percentage of pixels that are in broadcast range.
 This may be helpful for detecting problems with the video signal such as dropout or if the signal has not been calibrated properly.
 If BRNG is 0.1 or greater, you probably have an issue.

+**Create QC Tools XML** — While capturing the video signal, vrecord will also create an XML file that contains a record of the characteristics of the video signal (such as luminance, color saturation, audio levels, etc.).
+It will then compress the XML file using [gzip](https://www.gnu.org/software/gzip/).
+Choosing to create a QC Tools XML is highly recommended.
+This file can be quickly imported into QC Tools for further analysis of the video.
+In addition, if you choose this option, vrecord can analyze the video signal for potential errors.
+Currently vrecord only tests the saturation levels of the video, but more tests are coming soon!

-**Frame MD5s** — You can choose to create an MD5 hash value for each frame of video captured.
+**Frame MD5s** — You can choose to create an MD5 hash value (AKA a checksum) for each frame of video captured.
 A seperate .md5 file with all the hash values will be created along with the video file.
 Generally choosing to create frame-level MD5s will not slow down or hinder the capture of your video.
-To read more about frame-level MD5s see this article: http://dericed.com/papers/reconsidering-the-checksum-for-audiovisual-preservation/
+To read more about the value of frame-level MD5s see this article: http://dericed.com/papers/reconsidering-the-checksum-for-audiovisual-preservation/

-If you choose to capture Frame MD5s vrecord will automatically check to make sure that no frames were missed during the capture.
-If frames were missed you may get the following message: "WARNING: There were pts discontinuities for these frame ranges: ##-##.
-The file may have sync issues."
-The message will give the frame numbers that are missing.
-Check the file immediately at these points and throughout the video to make sure there are no sync issues.
-The tape may need to be redigitized.

 **Set Recording time** — Set the amount of time (in minutes) that you would like vrecord to capture for.
 This number should be an integer or decimal.
 For example, if you are digitizing a tape with a capacity of 30 minutes of video, you might want set vrecord to capture for 33 minutes.
 After 33 minutes vrecord will automatically stop recording and shut down.

+**Enter the name of the person digitizing this tape** — This field is optional.
+You can enter the name of the technician digitizing the tape.
+The name will be written to the capture options log produced at the end of the transfer.

 Click "OK" when you are finished with your selections.
 Vrecord will save all of your selections to a cofiguration file.
 If any selections are "Undeclared" vrecord will prompt you in the terminal window to make a choice.

 Vrecord will then prompt you for a unique ID.
 The ID that you type in will become a prefix for the filename of all the resulting files in that recording session.
 After entering your unique ID you will be asked to press enter to start recording.
 Press enter and start playing your tape.
 The vrecord window will appear.
 Do not type any keys or click the mouse inside the window while the vrecord is working.

+After the transfer is finished, vrecord will automatically check to make sure that no frames were missed during the capture.
+Check the Terminal window for any error messages.
+If frames were missed you may get the following message: "WARNING: There were pts discontinuities for these frame ranges: ##-##.
+The file may have sync issues."
+The message will give the frame numbers that are missing.
+Check the file immediately at these points and throughout the video to make sure there are no sync issues.
+The tape may need to be redigitized.

 #### A Few Quirks ####

 ##### Timing of Recording #####
 When you start recording there may be several seconds of delay before the vrecord window actually appears.
-But don't worry, once you've pressed enter, vrecord is already capturing.
+But don't worry, once you've pressed enter, vrecord is already capturing the signal and encoding it into a file.

-If you are watching the videotape on a separate monitor and the video feeds on vrecord appear to be slightly behind the monitor, don't panic; all of your video has still been captured.
+If you are watching the videotape output on a separate monitor and the video feeds on vrecord appear to be slightly behind the monitor, don't panic; all of your video has still been captured.

 ##### BMDCapture Update #####
 Sometimes you may see a green a purple flash frame at the beginning of your capture, or see green and purple bars in vrecord if no signal is coming through.
 This is a known issue and is due to vrecord not having the most recent code for bmdcapture.
 You can easily fix this issue by opening up a terminal and running:
 ```
 $ brew upgrade bmdtools --HEAD
 ```
+Now run vrecord again.
+You should not see the green and purple bars even when no signal is coming through.
+When there is no signal the screen should appear black.

 ### Clearing the Configuration File ###